Skip to content

 Your team has produced important data affecting the regulatory landscape, what other resources would you recommend for someone to learn something interesting about our internal research/drug metabolism?

+I would definitely recommend our publication about system-dependent inhibition.
 It’s probably the publication about CYP inhibition that I most frequently forward to our sponsors.
 Regulatory guidance does not specify a single test system for use in all CYP inhibition studies.
 Rather, it leaves discretion as to the choice of test system to the scientists conducting those studies.
 This paper helps show why defaulting to only one test system for CYP inhibition studies may not provide the most relevant data for in vivo predictions.

 What’s something that the service clients working with you on contracted studies should expect?